byarmis/docker-octoprint/README.md

 docker-compose up
 ```

-You can then go to `http://localhost` to view the status and the stream.

-Set the "Stream URL" to be `http://localhost/webcam/?action=stream`
+You can then go to `http://localhost` to view the status and the stream (after setting the "Stream URL" to be `/webcam/?action=stream`).

 If you instead start Octoprint by running `docker-compose up --detach`, you can display the logs using `docker-compose logs -f`.